New TOEFL Changes 2026 - New TOEFL Format Multistage Adaptive Testing Coming in 2026

 This may not seem like much, but having longer questions means more time reading and less time preparing.
 It also means more chance of misreading the question.

-Let’s have a look at both TOEFL format versions, before and after the most recent TOEFL changes.
+Let’s look at both TOEFL format versions before and after the most recent TOEFL changes.

 Older TOEFL Speaking Multiple Choice Question Format